clasqm/QBASDOWN/test.md

 QBASDOWN 0.6
 ~~~
 Usage:
-	QBASDOWN.EXE Markdown_file
+	qbasdown Markdown_file
-	QBASDOWN.EXE Markdown_file --verbose
+	qbasdown Markdown_file --verbose
+	qbasdown Markdown_file --silent

+Verbose mode will give you more information about the inner workings
+of the program than you knew you wanted ...
+Silent mode suppresses all screen output.
+This is most useful when
+calling QBASDOWN from a batch file, shell script or another program.
 If no filename is given, the user is prompted for one.
+Note that at
+that stage you cannot add the --verbose or --silent switches.

 ~~~
 Introduction